ansys/pyedb/doc/source/EDBAPI/index.rst

 EDB API
 =======

-This section describes PyAEDT EDB classes, methods, and functions for EDB apps and modules.
+This section describes EDB classes, methods, and functions for EDB apps and modules.
 Use the search feature or click links to view API documentation.